Version dated 25.05.2023

 • 25 supporters if your target is up to £5,000

 • 50 supporters if your target is between £5,001 and £10,000

 • 75 supporters if your target is between £10,001 and £15,000

 • 100 supporters if your target is£15,001+

 If either of these conditions are not met, the pledge will be withheld until both have been met.

-If these two conditions are met, Sport England will pledge up to 50% of the target (unless your target is over £20,000), which means in most cases the campaign will then be at 75%.
+If these two conditions are met, Sport England will pledge 50% of your target (unless your target is over £20,000), which means your campaign will then be at 75%.
 You must then raise the remaining 25% from your crowd, to achieve 100% of your funding target and receive the Sport England funds.

 If the project fails to reach 100% of the target the Sport England pledge will be cancelled.
 The Project owner will be encouraged to review what went wrong and, if appropriate, to attempt to crowdfund again.

-Sport England reserves the right to vary these pledge criteria; projects will be notified if their pledge criteria will vary from the stated terms above.
+Sport England reserve the right to vary these pledge criteria; projects will be notified if their pledge criteria will vary from the stated terms above.